General cancer organisations

 People with learning disabilities may gain better understanding from pictures, rather than text.
 The following organisations provide materials that can help.

-This link will take you to the 'Books Beyond Words' section of the Royal College's website.
-This is a range of picture booklets on specific issues eg Getting on with cancer, 'When Mum died', 'When Dad died' and 'When someone died'.
+This link will take you to the 'Books Beyond Words' website.
+These books are for people who find it easier to understand pictures than words.
+There are picture booklets on specific issues such as Getting on with cancer, 'When Mum died', 'When Dad died' and 'When someone died'.

 British Institute of Learning Difficulties (BILD)